engenmt-pp/Alice/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-Then, we can navigate to `http://127.0.0.1:5000/partner/sign-up`, and we'll be presented with a sign-up link and a link to a status page, located at `http://127.0.0.1:5000/partner/status/{tracking_id}`.
+Then, we can navigate to `http://127.0.0.1:5000/partner/sign-up`, click the sign-up link, and sign in with a Sandbox merchant's credentials.
+Once you are finished signing up, click the status link.

 ## Processing Orders